Great grinding is the key to great coffee at home. And, if you can do it without breaking the bank, even better!

 Oxo Brew Conical Burr Grinder

-The basic OXO Brew Conical Burr Grinder is not perfect.
-There are no scales for weighing grounds.
+Don’t get me wrong, it’s certainly not perfect.
+For starters, there are no scales for weighing the coffee grounds.
 Not unless you spend double the price and upgrade to the option with integrated scales.

 Plus, it’s not the easiest to “dial in”.

 But where it does shine is it’s affordability (by electric coffee grinder standards).
-And it does an excellent job of consistent grounds across the spectrum whilst being easy to use.
+And it does a decent job of producing consistent grounds across the range of sizes whilst being easy to use.

-It even looks pretty good too, even if it is quite big.
+It even looks pretty good too, despite being big.

 Pros